SRT Dark Red Line

-In mid-November 2020, the Minister of Transport announced that free trial operations will operate from March 2021 with full-service operations expected from November 2021.
+In mid-November 2020, the Minister of Transport announced that free trial operations would operate from March 2021 with full-service operations expected from November 2021.
 In late February 2021, the SRT confirmed that free trial operations will commence on 26 March 2021 with full commercial operations starting on 28 July 2021.
-However, in July 2021 the SRT again postponed the free trial operations until 2 August 2021 with full commercial operations starting in November 2021.
+However, in July 2021 the SRT again postponed the free trial operations until 2 August 2021.